clrsims/traffic-sign-detection/README.md

 ![image](https://github.com/clrsims/traffic-sign-detection/assets/166945525/3083cd5b-9add-4013-8565-1afc2726085d)

 Now it looks much better.
 My validation accuracy was about 96%, so I decided to move to testing the accuracy on the test set and came back with ~87% accuracy score.
-To improve my accuracy for my next project, I will iterate through learning rates and optimizers and find the one that returns the best accuracy score :)